Interdisciplinary Minor

 HMN 170.
 Contemporary Spanish Experience.
 (1.5 h)

 Social, political, cultural, and environmental factors of life in Spain today.
-Taught in Salamanca only.
-Pass/fail only.
+Taught in Salamanca.
+Pass/fail.

 HMN 180.
 Contemporary London Experience.
 (1.5 h)

 Social, political, cultural, and environmental factors of life in London today.
-Taught only in London.
+Taught in London.
 Pass/fail.

 HMN 186.
 Contemporary Chilean Experience.
 (1.5 h)

 Social, political, cultural, and environmental factors of life in Chile today.
+Taught in Chile.
 Pass/fail.
-Taught in Chile only.

 HMN 190.
 Contemporary Viennese Experience.
 (1.5 h)